-Conway et al. (2002) presented a latent variable analysis between WM gF, STM and processing speed.
-In their study they had participants complete multiple simple and complex tasks including the OSPAN, RSPAN, and APM.
+Conway et al. (2002) presented a latent variable analysis between WM, gF, STM, and processing speed.
+In their study, they had participants complete multiple simple and complex tasks including the OSPAN, RSPAN, and APM.
 They found that WM and gF were strongly linked, WM and STM were strongly linked, but gF was not linked to STM.
 The authors suggest that since WM is correlated with STM and gF is not, that WM and gF are different constructs that need different ways of being tested.

 Expertise

 The last construct that may affect your working memory or fluid intelligence is expertise.
 Chi, Glaser, and Rees (1982) describe expertise as having an abundance of knowledge and having skill to apply that knowledge.
 The authors argue that having this knowledge and skill plays a large part in intelligence as a whole.
 Because participants are able to recall their skill better and faster, they are perceived as more intelligent.
-This has been demonstrated primarily with the skillsets of chess (Chase Simon, 1973) and physics (Chi, Feltovich & Glaser, 1981).
+This effect has been demonstrated primarily with the skillsets of chess (Chase & Simon, 1973) and physics (Chi, Feltovich & Glaser, 1981).

-In Chase and Simon’s 1973 study on chess and memory, they had three classes of participants who played chess.
+In Chase and Simon’s (1973) study on chess and memory, they had three classes of participants who played chess.
 From highest to lowest they were: master, Class A player, and beginner.
 The way the authors decided to study working memory was to isolate “chunks” that would then be encoded by the participant.
 These chunks were created by having a chess position set up having one of 28 variations.
 Chunks refer to Miller (1956) and his “magical number” 7, which proposes that most humans can contain 7 individual pieces of information plus or minus 2.
 During the memory task the players were asked to recall different chess positions from memory (Chase & Simon, 1973).
 The experimental design included two chess boards that were placed in front of the participant.
 These boards were recreated two ways.
 The first position was played games that were in the middle of a match and the second was from randomly placing the pieces on the board.
 The participant was told to examine the preset board for five seconds and recall the as much as they could remember on the full set board in front of them.
 The participant was able to repeat memorizing and recalling the board layout until they recalled the original set perfectly.
 It took those in the master class less trials than the Class A players and beginners to recreate the middle of the match positions.
 Those in the “master” class could encode the preset chess boards and recreate their model in less trials than the other two groups of participants, because they had more expertise playing chess.
 This finding suggests that the expertise influenced the results based off the position being a playable game or not.